dss-web/nettsteder-docker/README.md

 * Latest WordPress version

-Based on the Setting up multi-container configuration for Web App for Containers [tutorial](https://docs.microsoft.com/en-us/azure/app-service/containers/tutorial-multi-container-app).
+Based on the "Create a multi-container (preview) app in Web App for Containers" [tutorial](https://docs.microsoft.com/en-us/azure/app-service/containers/tutorial-multi-container-app).

 ## Use